-Mónica Larrazabal Alvarez-guerra is on a 2 month Startup Internship Program in Bali where she’s working with an Australian fintech startup.
+Mónica Larrazabal Alvarez-guerra is on a UX Internship as part of Start Me Up’s Startup Internship Program working for an Australian fintech startup.

 What projects are you working on during your time in Bali?

 “I started developing the front end of the product.
 This involved user experience design and content strategy.
 After a while, I also started getting involved in planning and product management work.
 Working for a startup is completely different to working for a more established company – you get exposure to lots of different disciplines.”

 “I came out not knowing much about user experience so it’s been quite a steep learning curve.
 My first job was to see things through the user’s eyes to understand how they interact with our product.
 I’ve learned how to map a user’s journey through an online service, how to transform a user’s pains and gains into useful ideas and how to design a sitemap.
 I’m also learning about content strategy and architecture, how you display content and organize it.”

 “I’ve also been project managing the creation of the minimum viable product (MVP).
 This means helping decide which features should be in iteration one and I’m helping the team plan the product implementation roadmap.”